gauchm/ealstm_regional_modeling/README.md

 - `--num_workers_xgb` Use this option to determine the number of workers used for EA-LSTM training.
 Default is 20.
 - `--use_mse` Provide this option if you want to use NSE as objective and loss function in XGBoost and EA-LSTM training.
 - `--user` Use this option to set the email address that SLURM job failure notifications will be sent to.
+- `--use_params` Use this option to reuse XGBoost parameters from the model in the specified directory, rather than performing a parameter search.

 The script will generate SLURM submission scripts in a folder `run_grid_ddmm_hhmm/`, which you can either execute as normal bash scripts (note that you will need to make them executable through `chmod +x path/to/script.sbatch`) or submit to a SLURM scheduler via `sbatch path/to/script.sbatch`.
 The following scripts will be generated: